electricimp/imp-central-impt/CommandsManual.md

 Attributes accepted as `<PRODUCT_IDENTIFIER>` (in order of search):

 - Product ID (always unique)
-- Product Name (unique among all Products owned by a particular user)
+- Product name (unique among all Products owned by a particular user)

 #### Device Group identifier ####